On the Efficiency of Highly Stratified Experiments: The Asymptotic Variance of Highly Stratified Experiments

-Assumption \ref{ass:consistency}(a) is a standard assumption to ensure the solution to \eqref{eq:moments} is ``well separated.''
-It appears as a condition, for instance, in Theorem 5.9 in \cite{van_der_vaart1998asymptotic} .
-Assumption \ref{ass:consistency}(b) can be readily verified in Examples \ref{ex:ATE}--\ref{ex:log_odds} because the moment conditions are either constructed as linear functions in $\theta$ (multiplied or composed with fixed functions), or dependent on $\theta$ through indicator functions.
-Assumption \ref{ass:consistency}(c) is a standard condition to guarantee the measurability of the supremum of a suitable class of functions.
+Assumption \ref{ass:normal}(a) is a standard assumption to ensure the solution to \eqref{eq:moments} is ``well separated.''
+It appears as a condition, for instance, in Theorem 5.9 in \cite{van_der_vaart1998asymptotic}.
+Assumption \ref{ass:normal}(b) is a standard assumption used when deriving the properties of $Z$-estimators.
+See, for instance, Theorem 3.1 in \cite{newey1994large} and Theorem 5.21 in \cite{van_der_vaart1998asymptotic}.
+Because differentiability is imposed on their expectations instead of the moment functions themselves, the moment functions are allowed to be nonsmooth, as in Example \ref{ex:QTE}.
+Assumption \ref{ass:normal}(c) requires the moment function to be mean-square continuous in $\theta$.
+Assumption \ref{ass:normal}(d) is a standard condition to guarantee the measurability of the supremum of a suitable class of functions.
 In particular, it allows us to define expectations of suprema without invoking outer expectations.
 See Example 2.3.4 in \cite{van_der_vaart1996weak} for details.
-Assumption \ref{ass:consistency}(d) guarantees the existence of an envelope function needed to establish a uniform law of large numbers.
-Assumptions \ref{ass:consistency}(e)--(f) mirror common assumptions used when studying matched pairs designs to ensure units that are close in terms of the baseline covariates are also close in terms of their moments.
+Assumption \ref{ass:normal}(e) is a standard assumption which guarantees the existence of an integrable envelope and allows us to invoke a uniform law of large numbers and a uniform central limit theorem (see, for instance, page 81 of \cite{van_der_vaart1996weak} for a definition of a Donsker class).
+In particular, this assumption can be verified for Examples \ref{ex:ATE}--\ref{ex:log_odds}.
+Assumption \ref{ass:normal}(f) is a common assumption which simplifies some arguments when studying highly stratified designs, and ensures units that are close in terms of the baseline covariates are also close in terms of their moments.
+Note that Assumption \ref{ass:normal}(f) could be dropped following the approximation arguments in Lemma C.5 of \cite{cytrynbaum2023designing}; see also Examples \ref{ex:MP} and \ref{ex:MP2} for further discussion.